Millefleur: Tapestries

 The beginnings of the style may be seen in earlier tapestries.
 The famous Apocalypse Tapestry series (Paris, 1377–82) has several backgrounds covered in vegetal motifs, but these are springing from tendrils in the way of illuminated manuscript borders.
 In fact most of the very large sets do not fully use the style, with the meadow of flowers extending right to the top of the picture space.
 The early Devonshire Hunting Tapestries (1420s) have naturalistic landscape backgrounds, seen from a somewhat elevated viewpoint, so that the lower two-thirds or so of each scene has a millefleur background, but this gives way to forest or sea and sky at the top of the tapestry.
 The Justice of Trajan and Herkinbald (about 1450) and most of The Hunt of the Unicorn set (about 1500) are similar.
 From the main period, each tapestry in The Lady and the Unicorn set has three distinct zones of millefleur background: the island containing the figures, where the plants are densely arranged, an upper background zone where they are arranged in vertical bands, and accompany animals at very varied scales, and a lower zone where a single row of plants have slight gaps between them.

 During the 1800s, the millefleur style was revived and incorporated into numerous tapestry designs by Morris & Co.
 The company's Pomona (1885) and The Achievement of the Grail (1895–96) tapestries demonstrate an adherence to the medieval millefleur style.
 Other tapestries such as their The Adoration of the Magi (1890) and The Failure of Sir Gawain (c.
 1890s) use the style more liberally, borrowing the flowers' often flat, splayed appearance, but overlapping them and using them as part of a landscape and not as a purely decorative backdrop.
-The Adoration of the Magi was one of the company's most popular designs, with ten versions woven between 1890–1907.
+The Adoration of the Magi was one of the company's most popular designs, with ten versions woven between 1890 and 1907.